pangolp/wiki-ac/docs/creature-text.md

 **Short Description:**

-This table holds all the speech text (whisper, say, yell, emote text in speech bubbles and in the chat window) used within [SMART\_SCRIPTS](http://www.azerothcore.org/wiki/smart_scripts) table and core scripts.
+This table holds all the speech text (whisper, say, yell, emote text in speech bubbles and in the chat window) used within [smart\_scripts](smart-scripts) table and core scripts.

 **Detailed Description:**